VidyaMS/Scenery_identification/README.md

 Least identified image - Mountain.

 Future Work.
 .
 Reason out how the 'Forest' type image is identified better than the others ?
 Is it the image quality ?
-Or less diversity with in the images?
+Or less diversity with in the images?.
 .
-Any effect of changing the filter numbers in the 7 CNN model ??
+Any effect of changing the filter numbers in the 7 CNN model ??.
 .
-Can you improve on the augmentation ?
+Can you improve on the augmentation ?.